 The scientific writing process can be summarized in five steps: prewriting, drafting, revising, editing, and finally… publication.
 It seems straightforward, but also… overwhelming.
 Especially when you’re tasked with starting at the beginning.

 The good news is that while writing is a lot of work, it can be made more approachable.
-This post is the first in a series that will explore the writing process and break it down into actionable pieces, with an emphasis on academic writing.
+This post is the first in a series that will explore the writing process and break it down into actionable pieces, with an emphasis on writing in the biological and biosciences.

 We’ll begin by describing the overall writing process and workflow.

 Prewriting - generate ideas, identify evidence and sources, and craft outlines

 Drafting - transform the outline into logically connected sentences and paragraphs, add evidence